joshmcdonaldgwu/python-docker/README.md

 # python-docker

-A simple Python app for [Docker's Python Language Guide](https://docs.docker.com/language/python).
+A simple Python app for creating a shareable book displays script.
 Based on Craig's guidelines.